Maturing whisky in casks

 Quarter casks and octaves

 On the other end of the scale we have casks much smaller than ASBs and Hogsheads, such as 'Quarter Casks' (the clue is in the name), and Octaves, sometimes known as 'Firkins'.
 These have a capacity of just 50 litres, meaning a lot more wood to each litre, significantly altering the rate of maturation as well as the way in which losses through evaporation will occur.
-In recent years we've had some great experiments with these casks, yielding some powerful expressions at a young age.
-Though they may not be for the faint-hearted, past drams such as our Aultmore #900020B and the mysterious Islay cask #OCT001 have offering a great comparison to similar whiskies matured for longer in a larger, more 'standard' cask.
+In recent years, we've had some great experiments with these casks, yielding some powerful expressions at a young age.
+Though they may not be for the faint-hearted, past drams such as our Blair Athol #311432C and the mysterious Macduff highland cask #5233 have offering a great comparison to similar whiskies matured for longer in a larger, more 'standard' cask.

 For us what matters is always the end result.
-We will have expectations for a cask given its history, type, whether it's a 1st fill cask or a re-fill, and so on, but ultimately the way in which all of these factors will interact to finally produce a single malt whisky is very difficult to predict.
-For example, the specifications of our Ardmore cask #705212 didn't look too significant in a spreadsheet, but it turned out this particular barrel previously held spirit from Laphroaig, so we were suddenly intrigued to try it (and it turned out to be a cracker!).
+We will have expectations for a cask given its history, type, whether it's a 1st fill cask or a re-fill, and so on.
+But ultimately, the way in which all of these factors will interact to finally produce a single malt whisky is very difficult to predict.
+For example, the specifications of our Teaninich cask #704321 didn't look too significant in a spreadsheet, but it turned out this particular barrel previously held spirit from Laphroaig, so we were suddenly intrigued to try it (and it turned out to be a cracker!).

 Keep an eye out for any details you can find regarding the nature of a single cask whisky; it's always interesting to see how the various elements of its maturation have come together to produce something distinct, which is always greater than the sum of its parts.
-Watch this space for more details of our upcoming bottlings, in which we'll tell you exactly what kind of casks we've found and why we like them so much!
+On our website, you can search for all the details one whisky hides, so stop waiting!- Dive into all the terrific bottles waiting for you.